labex-labs/open-source-labs/python/30-seconds-of-python/lab-key-of-max/en/finish.md

 # Summary

-In this challenge, you learned how to find the key of the maximum value in a dictionary using Python.
-You can use the `max()` function with the `key` parameter set to `dict.get()` to find and return the key of the maximum value in the given dictionary.
+In this lab, you built a Python function, `key_of_max`, to find the key associated with the largest value in a dictionary.
+You learned how to use the `max()` function with a custom `key` argument, and you handled the important edge case of an empty dictionary.
+You also wrote thorough unit tests using the `unittest` module, covering basic cases, empty dictionaries, and dictionaries with all negative values.
+This combination of functional code and comprehensive testing demonstrates good software development practices.